Wishing You Health and Happiness for the New Year from the Entire Judaica WebStore Team in Jerusalem!

-New Year's celebrations in Israel
+New Year's Celebrations in Israel

 January 1st is normally a regular workday in Israel and officially not much more than a date change in the secular calendar, which is used alongside the Hebrew calendar (with Rosh Hashanah as the Jewish New Year and an important national celebration).
-However, many Israelis still enjoy celebrating New Year’s Eve – often called Silvester, the name used by the German Jewish immigrants who first popularized the holiday in Israel in the 1930’s – although the practice is not as widespread as in some other Western countries.
+However, many Israelis still enjoy celebrating New Year’s Eve – often called Sylvester, the name used by the German Jewish immigrants who first popularized the holiday in Israel in the 1930’s – although the practice is not as widespread as in some other Western countries.